-Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By stage By function Samples, templates
+Welcome to our pandemic plan he e eight sta ges Appendix I: Actions Documents Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By stage By function Samples, templates

 The last section of our plan provides an appendix with stage and function actions.
 This section also provides sample documents and links to templates that other organisations can download and use.